All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 by St. Helena to house the fragments of the True Cross she found in Jerusalem and brought to Rome.
 At the time of the plate

-the façade had just been rebuilt (1743) by Domenico Gregorini and Pietro
+the façade had just been redesigned (1743) by Domenico Gregorini and Pietro

 Passalacqua at the initiative of Pope Benedict XIV.